yuyuchi/gatsby-blog/content/pages/about.md

 ## Experience
 ### Noodoe (2018/10-2020/6)
 **Frontend Engineer**
- - Creating new features on sites that are using **React**.
+ - Developed frontend for **7 projects(used in React) independently**, and created a repository template to improve efficiency and consistency.
- - Recommending **user-friendly** solutions with the design team.
+ - Recommended **user-friendly** solutions with the design team.
- - Ensuring **proper documentation** and reports of all stages of product life cycles with Atlassian.
+ - Ensured **proper documentation** and reported of all stages of product life cycles with Atlassian.
- - Performing bug fixed and **code review** with Github.
+ - Performed bug fixed and **code review** with Github.
- - **Deploying** sites with Firebase or Jenkins.
+ - **Developed** sites with Firebase or Jenkins.

 ### Taishin International Bank (2016/3-2018/4)
 **Application Programmer**
- - Provide **SQL script** to support product managers giving cash feedback.
+ - Provided **SQL script** to support product managers giving cash feedback.
 (SQL-MySQL, oracle, MySQL)
- - Tracking users' flow or behavior through **google tag manager** & **google analytics**.
+ - Tracked users' flow or behavior through **google tag manager** & **google analytics**.
  - Taishin APP(**built with Sencha Touch**), Richart APP(**build with Cordova and jQuery**), Marketing websites(**built with jQuery and Java**) development.
- - Hold a scrum team as a scrum master, mainly in charge of checking the specification and making sure the development process is not running behind.
+ - Hold a scrum team as a scrum master, mainly in charge of checking the specification and making sure the development process was not running behind.

 ### Astra Zeneca (2015/3-2015/9)
 **Administrative Assistant**